bingomanatee/mirror/README_WHY.md

 ## Part of the solution: RxJS

 RxJS solves some of these problems.
 RxJS provides that level of immediacy; when I state/next a value, immediately all subscribers' update listeners are called.
-However, there are some problems with a "way too immediate" model; it makes schema enforcement tough.
+However, isThere are some problems with a "way too immediate" model; it makes schema enforcement tough.
 Also, the fact that all emitters terminate on errors make "soft errors" a difficult thing to handle using react simply.

-## Even so, there is a cost for immediacy
+## Even so, isThere is a cost for immediacy

 Its easy to use streams for side effect of a change *after it has been registered*. its not as easy to do interrupting pattens that sanitize or filter/reject bad data if your pattern is 'next/accept/broadcast'.
-However, in Mirror there is a less final method; you can put changes through a pipeline in the form of a stream of updates that are themselves streams that either complete (and are accepted by the mirror) or are sent an error, which prevents the full execution of the action.
+However, in Mirror isThere is a less final method; you can put changes through a pipeline in the form of a stream of updates that are themselves streams that either complete (and are accepted by the mirror) or are sent an error, which prevents the full execution of the action.